davesheldon/nap/docs/reference/scripts.md

   * `statusCode` - `number`.
 The numeric HTTP status code (e.g. 200).
   * `status` - `string`.
 The string status code returned from the server.
   * `body` - `string`.
 The response body expressed as a string.
   * `jsonBody` - `object`.
-The response body expressed as an object. `null` if response Content-Type is not a json type.
+The response body expressed as an object. `null` if response Content-Type is not a JSON type.
   * `headers` - `object`.
 The response headers.
 Contains properties and values that match the header names and values.
   * `elapsedMs` - `number`.
 The duration of the request in milliseconds.